Mass shootings can be contagious, research shows

 "There is this element of wanting notoriety in death that you don't have in life," Peterson says.
 "So when one happens and it makes headlines and the names and pictures are everywhere and the whole world is talking about it, that becomes something that other people see as a possibility for themselves."

-Now it's hard to know yet whether the shooter in Dayton, Ohio, was consciously influenced by the shooter in El Paso, the one in Gilroy, Calif., or another shooting.
+Now it's generally hard to know whether a specific shooter was consciously influenced by another recent mass murder event.

-But Sherry Towers notes that there's clear evidence that the shooter in El Paso, Texas, was inspired by the shooting at a mosque in New Zealand back in March.
+But Sherry Towers notes that there's clear evidence that the shooter who murdered 23 people in August 2019 in El Paso, Texas, was inspired by the shooting at a mosque in New Zealand in March that year.

 "It's in his manifesto that he published online," says Towers.
 "He mentions that he wanted to emulate the Christchurch, New Zealand, shooting."